feoff3/aws-cant-connect/README.md

 # AWS Can't Connect
 Online diagnostic tools for your AWS instances.
+[Link](https://feoff3.github.io/aws-cant-connect/ "Try it out")

 ## What it does?